MLH-Fellowship/standupSummary/README.md

-# standupSummary
+# Standup Summary

 ## General information
-`standupSummary` is a web app that takes in your stand-up notes on MLH Github and return a list of most frequently used words.
-This app can also generate a new sentence based on user's past comments using Markov chain rule.
+`Standup Summary` is a web app that takes in your stand-up notes on MLH Github, returns a list of most frequently used words, and generates a new sentence based on user's past comments using Markov chain rule.

 This project was submitted as part of the MLH Fellowship [Half-way Hackathon](https://mlh-fellowship.gitbook.io/fellow-handbook/events/halfway-hackathon), which encourages projects that improve the experience of current and future fellows.
-This `standupSummary` project aims to provide a tool for fellows to look back on their past work and have fun!
+This `Standup Summary` project aims to provide a tool for fellows to look back on their past work and have fun!

 ## Installation
 ### Dependencies
-The project uses React front-end and Flask back-end.
+The project uses [React](https://reactjs.org/) front-end and [Flask](https://flask.palletsprojects.com/en/1.1.x/) back-end.
 To install the project, your machine must have `python` and `npm` installed.

 Now, to install the front-end, nagivate to `/client` folder and run `npm install`; and to install the back-end, navigate to `standupSummary/server/` and run `pip install -r requirements.txt`.